Back and Forth

 First Friday Reception: March 6, 5:00 pm - 7:30 pm

 Fiber artists often remark about how they like the backside of their work better than the front side that they planned, designed, and labored over.
 The backside of fiber arts pieces are often quite beautiful in an unexpected, unintentional, and raw way.
-In this exhibit textile artists will be invited to show two pieces - one piece shown with the intended side visible, and the other piece shown exposing the backside.
+It exposes the mechanics of its making, its flaws, knots, bleeding colors, and muted hues.
+In this exhibit each textile artist is exhibiting multiple pieces - at least one piece shown with the intended side visible, and at least one exposing the backside.

 Curated by Jody Alexander.